solsticedhiver/rtl_heatmap/README.md

       --dbmin DBMIN         Minimum value to consider for colormap normalization --dbmax DBMAX         Maximum value to consider for colormap normalization -c COLORMAP, --colormap COLORMAP
                             Specify the colormap to use (use "list" to get a list of available colormaps)
+      --colorbar            Add a colorbar to the plot --dpi DPI             Specify dpi of output image --end END             End time to use; everything after that is ignored;
+                            expected format YYY-mm-ddTHH[:MM[:SS]]
+      -i INPUT, --input INPUT
+                            Input csv filename
       -f FORMAT, --format FORMAT
                             Format of the output image file
-      -i INPUT, --input INPUT
-                            Input csv filename
       --inside              Draw tick label inside plot
-      --force               Force overwrite of existing output file --no-margin           Don't draw any margin around the plot -o OUTPUT, --output OUTPUT
+      --force               Force overwrite of existing output file --fontsize FONTSIZE   Font size in points (default=4) --no-margin           Don't draw any margin around the plot -o OUTPUT, --output OUTPUT
                             Explicit name for the output file